DNA Metabolism Test

 Anyone who has ever tried to lose weight and to keep it off knows: it is difficult!
 The relationships between nutrition, exercise, metabolism and body weight are complex.

 On top of that, your genes play an enormously important role.
-This is because variations in your DNA help determine how your body utilises carbohydrates and fat, how much hunger you feel and which sports are best suited to your muscle fibres.
+This is because variations in your DNA help determine how your body utilises carbohydrates and fat and how much hunger you feel.

 Studies indicate that certain genes are associated with exactly these phenomena.
 If you have knowledge of the variations in these genes, you are able to adjust your diet and sports routine.
 You can follow a personalised genetic diet that truly suits your needs.